 Aside from the fact that data analysts are in high demand, the role itself requires a vast array of skills—many of which you’ll bring with you from other work and life experiences.

-Some key transferable skills that will set you in good stead include:
+Some key transferable skills that will help you when you’re learning how to become a data analyst include:

 - Curiosity and an inquisitive nature